My 10mm vs. Mountain Lion

 Looking back on that June day, I remember the mountain lion’s features so vividly.
 When I turned around and first saw him, he was close and low to the ground in his “stalking” or “sneaking” position.
 I’ll never forget the look in his eyes, which seemed more out of curiosity than aggression.
 I’m sure this big tom heard my little kitten crying and had to come investigate.
 I’m also sure that my little kitten Brookie sounded like a tasty snack!

-Bridget learned to regularly stop and check her surroundings — and to never leave her pistol behind.
+Bridget learned to stop and check her surroundings regularly — and never to leave her pistol behind.

-Stay safe out there and remember that carrying a reliable firearm like the Range Officer Elite Operator is the greatest confidence boost that you could ever bring to the backcountry.
+Stay safe out there, and remember that carrying a reliable firearm like the Range Officer Elite Operator is the greatest confidence boost that you could ever bring to the backcountry.
 Thanks for reading!

 Be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!